Kids in the Hall: Brain Candy: Premise and characters

 The five-man team plays all of the major characters and many of the bit parts.
 The film was written by four of the five members of the troupe, along with Norm Hiscock; the troupe's fifth member, Dave Foley, had quit the troupe and was already working as a cast member on NewsRadio, but was contractually obligated to be in the film.
 Foley also plays fewer characters in the film than do the other four members.
 Brendan Fraser and Janeane Garofalo have cameos in the film, Garofalo's being almost entirely absent from the final cut.

-The film is about the introduction of a powerful antidepressant, Gleemonex.
+The film is about the introduction of a high dose antidepressant, Gleemonex.
 The drug is rushed into production to help the ailing Roritor Pharmaceuticals and becomes an overnight media sensation.
 Those involved in the early stages of Gleemonex – the scientists, marketing arm and several early users – are followed, right up through the troubling coma-like side effect of being stuck in their happiest memory.